 When the apes/chimps such as Caesar develop the ability to speak, this is an allegory for adapting the speaking style of "white society."
 When "whites/humans" are contaminated by the "simian flu," this is an allegory for white society being mixed with black culture, resulting in whites starting to speak in Ebonics (this allegory also fits with any foreign influence.)
 This is symbolized by them losing the ability to speak, such as in the case of the blond haired blue eyed Nova.
 She then learns the language of the apes (sign language).
 The analogy being - she has started hanging out with blacks and has adapted their manner of speaking in Ebonics.
 This is referred to as "devolving into an ape" in the film.

-If you find this all extremely offensive, count yourself as one of the few sane people left in this world.
+If you find this all extremely offensive, remember that it's right there on the big screen and millions of people are staring right past it.
 It is appalling what this film is showing us, but what is even more appalling is that these racial allegories have gone mostly un-examined in all major media coverage of this film, as if it isn't there.
 In the few cases where these allegories ARE addressed, we find a campaign to MIS-REPRESENT those attempting to point out these allegories for what they are, as shown in the above section regarding "the whipping scene."
 Clearly, we have a common enemy, and it's not your neighbor or the foreigner down the street, and it may ultimately not even be the enemy you think you have across the pond.
-You don't win chess by taking out pawns, you win by cornering the King - who hides behind his army.
-And right now the "mad king" is throwing every pawn he has at us.
+You don't win chess by taking on all the pawns, you win by cornering the King - who hides behind his army.
+And right now the "mad king" is throwing so many of his pawns at us, we've forgotten the way the game is won!

 We might think one film franchise is enough to deliver the message, but if we take a step back and look at what Andy Serkis is doing next, we find that as I write this he is working on a film called "Black Panther."